-About two miles southeast of Pemberton steps Travis Weatherford, a blond with stormy Nordic good looks and green eyes, snorted the last line of cocaine from a mirror in his Bernal Heights flat.
+About two miles southeast of Pemberton steps Travis Weatherford, a blond with stormy Nordic good looks and green eyes, snorted the last line of cocaine from a mirror in his Bernal Height's Mirabel Street flat.
 The feeling was dazzling, soothing.
-Things looked clearer now, and he was pleased listening to piano solo and gazing into a fire burning softly in the fireplace with the smell of wet burning wood enhancing his euphoria.
+Things looked clearer now, and he was pleased listening to piano solo and gazing into a fire burning in the fireplace with the smell of wet burning wood enhancing his euphoria.

-"Why hello, Tyrone," he tried sounding cheerful and swallowed.
+"Why hello, Tyrone," he tried sounding cheerful and swallowed a dry lump in his throat.
 "Where is Clarence?"

 "Dat's ‘y I is callin', sar."

 "What's wrong?"
-Goosebumps spreading over his skin, little blond hairs erecting on back of his neck.
-He sank deeper into the chair.
+Goosebumps spread over his skin, little blond hairs erected on back of his neck.
+He sank deeper into the chair feeling a chill down his spine.
 "Where is Clarence?" he repeated.

 "E was ‘ere, sar."

 "Then he's finally come back to his senses and on his way back to San Francisco?"

 "N-no sar.
 C-Clarence.
 E-e b-be g-gone away, s-sar."